Jacopown/dotfiles/linux/Arch Installation Guide.md

 ```bash
 fdisk /dev/sda
 ```
-Type 'd' and press Enter.
+1. Type 'd' and press Enter for partition deleting.
-Type 'n' and press Enter.
+1. Type 'n' and press Enter for new partition.
-Type '1' and press Enter.
+1. Press Enter for default primary partition.
+1. Press Enter again for partition number 1.
-Press Enter for default option.
+1. Press Enter again for default first sector.
-Type '+512M' and press Enter.
+1. Type '+512M' and press Enter for partition dimension.
-Type 't' and press Enter.
+1. Type 't' and press Enter for changing partition type.
-Type 'L' and press Enter.
+1. Type 'L' and press Enter for a list of available types.
-Type the number corresponding to EFI system and press Enter.
+1. Type the code corresponding to EFI system and press Enter.
-Type 'n' and press Enter.
+1. Type 'n' and press Enter for new partition.
-Keep pressing Enter until the process ends for default option in every step.
+1. Keep pressing Enter until the process ends for default option in every step.
-Type 'w' and press Enter.
+1. Type 'w' and press Enter.
 Create filesystem on both partitions with
 ```bash
 mkfs.fat -F32 /dev/sda1